niehaitao/helm-operator-get-started/README.md

-# Managing Helm releases the GitOps way
+# Managing Helm releases the GitOps way - Haitao

 **What is GitOps?**